-Final exams are coming up, and doing well on them puts students–especially those in high school– under a lot of pressure.
-Exams can make or break grades, and seniors know that colleges will be eyeing their first semester grades with great interest.
+Final exams are coming up, and doing well on them puts high school students under great pressure.
+Exams can make or break grades, and juniors know that colleges will be eyeing their semester grades with great interest.

-Happy is the student who gets a take-home test or who are asked to complete a project for the final assignment.
-Alas, many students still have to face those multiple choice or essay questions.
+Happy is the student who gets a take-home test or who is asked to complete a project for the final assignment.
+Alas, many students still have to face those multiple-choice or essay questions.
 Having to review an entire semester’s work only adds to the stress.

 What to do?